Interested in attending? Have a suggestion about running this course near you?

 This 2-day course teaches the basics of CEM with application examples.
 Fundamental concepts in the solution of EM radiation and scattering problems are presented.
 Emphasis is on applying computational methods to practical applications.
 You will develop a working knowledge of popular methods such as the FEM, MOM, FDTD, FIT, and TLM including asymptotic and hybrid methods.
 Students will then be able to identify the most relevant CEM method for various applications, avoid common user pitfalls, understand model validation and correctly interpret results.
 Students are encouraged to bring their laptop to work examples using the provided FEKO Lite code.
 You will learn the importance of model development and meshing, post- processing for scientific visualization and presentation of results.
-Participants will receive a complete set of notes, a copy of FEKO and textbook,
+Participants will receive a complete set of notes, a copy of FEKO.

 What You Will Learn:

 - A review of electromagnetics and antennas with modern applications.

 - An overview of popular CEM methods with commercial codes as examples

 - Hands-on experience with FEKO Lite to demonstrate modeling guidelines and common pitfalls.

 - An understanding of the latest developments in CEM methods and High Performance Computing.

 From this course you will obtain the knowledge to become a more expert user, use the best code for specific applications, interact meaningfully with colleagues, evaluate accuracy for practical applications, and understand the literature.